hiago19/my-settings/README.md

 ---

-## ⭐ Apoie o Projeto
+## ⭐ Support the Project

-Se este projeto te ajudou, considere dar uma ⭐ no repositório!
+If this project helped you, consider giving it a ⭐ on the repository!

 ---

 **🚀 Happy Coding!
-Seu ambiente de desenvolvimento está pronto para qualquer desafio!**
+Your development environment is ready for any challenge!**